eekcoopuw/jobmon/docsource/architecture.rst

 The Python Client Path
 ======================
 TO DO Trace the call from the User's Python code:
-1. through jobmons Python library,
+1. Through Jobmon's Python library,
 #.
 HTTP to Kubernetees
 # Metal-lb
 # UWSGI